 3.2.2 Phenological model of balsam fir’s budburst

 Process-based tree phenology models describe the individual or interactive effects of environmental conditions (e.g., temperature or photoperiod) on bud development (Chuine & Régnière, 2017).
 We use the Uniforc model of Chuine (2000) to model balsam fir’s budburst phenology.
-Uniforc predicts bud development as a function of temperature in the second stage of seasonal resting (i.e., ecodormancy).
-The heat accumulation rate is the same as in the theoretical example (see Eq.
+Uniforc predicts bud development as a function of temperature in the second stage of seasonal resting (i.e., ecodormancy) that. starts some time after January 1st (Desbiens, 2007), when trees have accumulated enough cold to end bud dormancy.
+The heat accumulation rate is the same as in the theoretical example (Eq.
 2).
-Accumulation starts some time after January 1st (Desbiens, 2007), when trees have accumulated enough cold to end bud dormancy.
-Budburst occurs when accumulation reaches a threshold F*.We fitted the Uniforc model to budburst phenology data collected in the 1980s and 1990s in Quebec and New Brunswick (Desbiens, 2007; Régnière pers. comm.
-2020).
-Each year, bud development was observed in different sites during the growing season at time intervals ranging from two days to two weeks.
-Budburst occurs when buds develop from class I to II according to the class scheme developed by Dorais & Kettela (1982).
-The budburst date was defined as the date when 50% of the buds in the site have reached stage II.
-We obtained temperature data at each site for each year using BioSIM.
-We estimated parameter values of the Uniforc model using simulated annealing in order to predict budburst date according to temperatures during development period.

-We performed sensitivity analysis on both models using partial rank correlation coefficients (Wu et al., 2013).
+Budburst occurs when accumulation reaches a threshold F*.
+We fitted the model to budburst phenology data (see Supplementary materials), which resulted in the parameter values: b = -1.32, c = 7.14 °C, t0 = 87 (March 28th), and F* = 18.6.

 3.3 Historical and future temperature regimes in eastern Canada